mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 ## Get Municipal Recognition

-The final step of this process, is to get in touch with the city where you are incorporated and tell them that you're officially a non-profit according to the IRS and that you exist in their city.
-Easy-peasy compared to what we've been through.
+The final step of this process for us, though it might come much earlier for you, was to get in touch with the city where we incorporated and to tell them that we exist.
+We tried to do this early on and had the city staff member in charge of business licenses tell us to come back once we had 501(c)(3) recognition.
+In the city we selected non-profits are exempt from city business license fees, so that may be why they were so lax about the timing of this paperwork.
+You may find in your city that they want you to have a business license and pay related fees while you're waiting on 501(c)(3) status (and sometimes even after).

 ## Wrapping Up

 All in all, that's the basic process of creating a non-profit and getting tax exemption from the feds, the state and your city.
 Most of this went pretty smoothly, but the most difficult part was by far the IRS-1023, and even that we were able to get our results back in about 30 days.
 This  feels like something of a miracle, but it took us over a year to get all the paperwork completed and submitted.